rmoorewrs/kr260_demo/README.md

 ```

 ## Step 2) Edit the Setup Script for your Host OS
-Edit the `01_setup_wrenv` script for your Host OS (Windows or Linux) to match your VxWorks installation and Desired IP settings
+Edit the `01_setup_wrenv` script for your Host OS (Windows or Linux) to match your VxWorks installation and Desired IP settings.
+After setting up this environment script and running it, all subsequent scripts must run in this shell.
+If you open a new shell, run the script first before doing other operations.

 ### Linux Users:
 - edit the file `01_setup_wrenv.sh`